Bilvantis-NeoAI/Radex/README.md

 - Ensure server is running on port 8000
 - Check NEXT_PUBLIC_API_URL in client/.env.local
 - Verify no firewall blocking connections

+**Firebase Initialization Error**
+- Verify Firebase client environment variables in client/.env.local
+- Ensure Firebase project settings are correct
+- Check network connectivity to Firebase services
+- For `FIREBASE_ADMIN_SDK_JSON`, ensure the JSON string is correctly formatted and escaped in the server's .env file.

 ## 🔒 Security Considerations